dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 Don't hesitate to reach out!

+### a note:
+It is important that this class maintains a respectful, safe and inclusive environment.
+We all should feel the comfort we all deserve in order to thrive academically and artistically.
+If you do not feel safe or heard, please, feel free to let me know.

 #### CLASS WEBSITE/MATERIALS
 Class Website: [https://dougrosman.github.io/saic-webart-fa19](https://dougrosman.github.io/saic-webart-fa19) <br>
 <a href="https://saic.instructure.com/courses/2560557" target="blank">Canvas</a> (99% of course content will be in the class website above, but I will make announcements in Canvas, as that's a pretty good way to reach everyone.
 Grades and Attendance will also be recorded in Canvas).<br>